Making your Application stable with Outbox Pattern

 It’s possible to scale your database channel consumers, like any other consumers.
 If you want to keep the order and still scale, you may use different asynchronous channels to split the workload and then running single consumer per channel.

-In above example, we defined Event Handler which will receive Message first on Database Channel, and after fetching it from there it will passed to RabbitMQ Channel.
+In above example, we defined Event Handler which will receive Message first on Database Channel

 In Ecotone you may pass message through multiple channels.
 This allow for example to move messages to consumers that are easily scalable and use other channels for keeping consistency (outbox pattern).